tutek1/DTLabs/08_UI/lab08.md

 - The state also needs to be updated accordingly

 ### One small problem
 Currently, the animation of the counter seems to work correctly.
 However, let's say the counter is set to stay up for `3 seconds`, if a collectible is picked up and another one is picked up after `2.9 seconds`, the timer will still move down after `0.1 seconds` instead of waiting an additional `3` seconds.
-We will fix this be **remembering the number of collectibles**.
+We will fix this by remembering the number of collectibles**.

 ```GDScript
 func _update_collectible_counter() -> void: